CVG - AUS

 The average price of all round-trip flights from Cincinnati to Austin clicked on KAYAK for each day over the last 12 months.

 When flying from Cincinnati to Austin, you should consider leaving on a Friday and avoid Wednesdays if you are looking for the best rates.
-For your return to Cincinnati, you’ll find the best rates on Fridays and the most expensive ones on Tuesdays.
+For your return to Cincinnati, you’ll find the best rates on Fridays and the most expensive ones on Saturdays.

 What is the cheapest month to fly from Cincinnati to Austin?